lbechberger/LearningPsychologicalSpaces/README.md

 - `-r` or `--repetitions`: Number of repetitions to perform for the regression.
 Defaults to 1.
 Reported results are averaged across all repetitions.
 - `-s` or `--seed`: The random seed to use for initializing the random number generator.
 If none is given, a different initialization is used in every call to the script.

-These optional arguments are useful when dealing with nondeterministic regressors (i.e., normal distribution baseline, random draw baseline, Lasso regressor).
+These optional arguments are useful when dealing with nondeterministic regressors (i.e., normal distribution baseline, random draw baseline).

 The script performs a leave-one-out evaluation on the image level (i.e., each fold consists of all augmented images that are based on the same original) and reports MSE, RMSE, and R² in the output csv file for both the training and the test set and for both the correct and the shuffled target vectors.